Frequently Asked Questions about Digestive Health

 What happens if the doctor finds a polyp?

 The doctor will remove the polyp and send it for further testing to a Pathologist.

 Does it mean I have cancer if the doctor finds a polyp?

 • The polyp can be hyperplastic which means it is not cancer or precancer.
 This is a benign polyp.

 • The polyp can be “precancerous” which means it increases the chance of getting cancer.
 You will need to be screened more closely and have another colonoscopy in 3-5 years.

 • The polyp can be cancer.
-Talk with your doctor about a treatment plan.
+Your doctor will discuss a treatment plan with you.

 Does it hurt to have a colonoscopy done?

 You will be sedated by our Anesthesiologist.
 You will not feel anything.

 Will I be able to breathe when they do an upper endoscopy?

 Yes.
 The scope is put down your esophagus.
 The esophagus is next to your breathing tube.